Tuesday Flashback: Study skills

 What I do remember was writing a short research paper on Jim Morrison, including what I’d learned (from an Encyclopedia, maybe?) about him getting arrested for “nudity,” as I put it.
 My teacher didn’t appreciate my including that detail, and I remember she gave me a “C.” Fine, so she wasn’t a fan of the Lizard King!

-Jim Morrison aside, not until my junior year in high school did I begin to figure out how to use “study skills” to make my writing more organized.
-My manic English teacher paced around the classroom as he told us we would begin writing research papers.
-Then, after giving us the assignment, he told us to include quotes, but first to write down each quote on an index card with the author’s name, publication name, and (most importantly) what we planned to say about the quote on the back of the card.
+I remember my 11th-grade English teacher passing out assignment sheets for our first research essays.
+He told us to include quotes in our essays, but first to write down each quote on an index card with the author’s name, publication name, and (most importantly) what we planned to say about the quote on the back of the card.

 Index cards!
 So simple.